AutoVision-cloud/SA-Det3D/README.md

 detection by augmenting convolutional features with self-attention features.
 <br/>
-We first incorporate the pairwise mechanism into the  current state-of-the-art BEV, voxel, point and point-voxel based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
+We first incorporate the pairwise self-attention mechanism into the  current state-of-the-art BEV, voxel, point and point-voxel based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
 We call this variant *full self-attention* (*FSA*).
 <br/>
 We also propose a self-attention variant that